mayerrobert/jmurmel/murmel-langref.md

 When compiling Murmel `load` is performed at compile time.

-"filespec" is not eval'd and must be a string.
+`filespec` is not eval'd and must be a string.
 Unless filespec ends with ".lisp" the file extension ".lisp" will be appended.
 If filespec is an absolute path then it will be used as is.
-Otherwise the file will be searched in the same directory as the file that contains the "load" and after that in "libdir" (set with --libdir, libdir defaults to the directory containing jmurmel.jar).
+Otherwise the file will be searched in the same directory as the file that contains the `load` and after that in "libdir" (set with `--libdir`, libdir defaults to the directory containing jmurmel.jar).
-If "load" is entered into the REPL then the file will be searched in the current directory and then in the directory that contains jmurmel.jar.
+If `load` is entered into the REPL then the file will be searched in the current directory and then in the directory that contains jmurmel.jar.